Why Choose Us?

 Our school is split into three learning hubs.
 Poipoi is our junior hub and their focus is to 'nurture'.
 Our middle hub is Piki.
 Their focus is to build knowledge and get their children aiming 'higher'.
 Aoraki is our senior learning hub.
 These children are reaching for 'the peak' in their learning and have significant involvement in leadership across the school, enabling Poipoi and Piki learning in their learning journeys.
 Montessori is our fourth learning hub.

-All of our classes are multi-level and each hub operates as a collaborative learning space where children have choice within what they learn, choice within how they learn and with whom.
+All of learning spaces are hubs and operate as flexible learning spaces where children have choice within what they learn, choice within how they learn and with whom.
 This focuses the children on the 'how' of learning and the skills of collaboration and communication, something they will increasingly need in the world they are entering.
 We believe there is no point in teaching that which the children can 'google' but we can encourage them to refine, question and look at knowledge from a different and more worldly viewpoint.